Skip to content

 4. The gas exchange system produces mucus that traps pathogens, and is then moved out into the throat or nose by cilia beating on the lining of the tubes.

-5. If the skin is broken, the blood clots and then a scab forms.
+s and then a scab forms.
 This prevents you bleeding to death and prevents the entry of pathogens directly into the blood, as well as protecting the new skin as it grows.

 Tears are salty and contain the enzyme lysozyme – both help destroy pathogens